Restoration Hardware Faucets

 The primary operating entity appears to be Restoration Hardware, Inc. a wholly owned subsidiary of Restoration Hardware Holdings, Inc. Other subsidiaries include RH US, LLC which owns most of the intellectual property (trademarks, copyrights, etc.) of the related corporations, Restoration Hardware Canada, Inc., Restoration Hardware International, Inc. and Michaels Furniture Company, Inc., all of which are headquartered at the same Corte Madera, California address.

-It maintains six websites, two primary sites: www.rh.com and www.restorationhardware.com, and three special interest sites: www.rhbabyandchild.com, www.rhteen.com, and www.rhmodern.com as well as the website of the recently acquired Waterworks company, www/waterworks.com.
+It maintains six websites, two primary sites: www.rh.com and www.restorationhardware.com, and three special interest sites: www.rhbabyandchild.com, www.rhteen.com, and www.rhmodern.com as well as the Waterworks website, www/waterworks.com.

 In 2016 RH acquired and sold through design studios in the U.S. and U.K. We expect to see Waterworks faucets and other wares showing up in RH stores in the very near future, probably as stand-alone collections inside RH galleries.

-Brasstech also handles the company's parts service — a call to Restoration Hardware Technical Support (1-866-417-5207) actually puts you in touch with Brasstech support — a smart move since Restoration Hardware is spared the chore of keeping, cataloging and distributing faucet parts.
+Brasstech also handles the company's parts and technical service — a call to Restoration Hardware Technical Support (1-866-417-5207) actually puts you in touch with Brasstech support — a smart move since Restoration Hardware is spared the chore of keeping, cataloging and distributing faucet parts and its sales representatives don't have to learn about faucets.

 Restoration Hardware's association with Brasstech has caused some confusion.
-The fact that Brasstech assembles and finishes the Newport Brass line of faucets has lead some to conclude that Restoration Hardware sells Newport Brass faucets.
+The fact that Brasstech assembles and finishes the Newport Brass line of faucets has led some to conclude that Restoration Hardware sells Newport Brass faucets.
 Not true.
-While it appears that Brasstech does the actual design, prototyping and assembly of Restoration Hardware faucets, the two lines are distinctive with no overlap that we can find.
-Many of the faucets in the two lines are similar, but we can find none that are actually the same.
+While it appears that Brasstech does the actual design, prototyping, and assembly of Restoration Hardware faucets, the two lines are distinctive with no overlap that we can find.

 The company promises superior customer service: